-- Ketlands directly abutting an RPW where tributaries typically flow year-round.
+- Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: See Attachment I. - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide rationale indicating that wetland is directly abutting an RPW: Perenniality was determined by the agent using Fairfax County and NC Stream Form Evaluation methodology along with visual observations, soils, and drainage areas calculated for the reaches.
+Wetlands direct touch the banks of these systems on the surface level and connect hydrologically as well. - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: See Attachment I.
+Provide rationale indicating that wetland is directly abutting an RPW: Intermittency was determined by the agent using Fairfax County and NC Stream Form Evaluation methodology along with visual observations, soils, and drainage areas calculated for the reaches.
+Wetlands direct touch the banks of these systems on the surface level and connect hydrologically as well.

-Provide acreage estimates for jurisdictional wetlands in the review area: 10.19 acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 17.143 acres.

-5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.

-Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent $\left|\times\right|$ and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
+Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.
+Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide acreage estimates for jurisdictional wetlands in the review area: 0.27 acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 1.245 acres.

-Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.
-6.

-Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
+- 6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs. - Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.